RFQ Flow

 This allows MMMs to provide exclusive quotes to specific users.

-Premium Direction
+Premium Balance Direction

-The takerIsBuying flag creates unambiguous payment direction:
+The takerIsBuying flag creates unambiguous premium balance direction:

-- No ambiguity about who pays whom
+- No ambiguity about settlement obligations

 Contract Integration